tldr-pages/tldr/pages/linux/urpmi-update.md

 # urpmi.update

-> Mageia's command for update the list of packages from a package repository.
+> Update the list of packages from a package repository in Mageia.
 > NOTE: Mageia documentation uses medium and repository as synonymous.
 > See also: `urpmi`, `urpme`, `urpmi.addmedia`, `urpmi.removemedia`, `urpmf`, `urpmq`.
 > More information: <https://wiki.mageia.org/en/URPMI#urpmi.update>.